p3l6/blog/resume/index.md

 title: Resume
 ---

-> Experienced Software Engineer developing for MacOS & iOS, as well as Full Stack Web.
+> Experienced Software Engineer developing for MacOS & iOS applications.
 > Expertise with debugging, problem solving, and solution design architecture.
 > Punctual communicator, patient, and thrives on a fully remote team.
 > Mentors and assists teammates in their professional growth.